btlines/grpcmonix/README.md

 ### Usage

-You're now ready to implement your GRPC service using Monix's Tasks and Observable.
+You're now ready to implement your GRPC service using Monix's Tasks and Observables.

 To implement your service's business logic you simply extend the GRPC monix generated trait.